The NDIS provides individualised support for eligible people with a permanent and significant disability, their families, and carers.

 You can usually start this process six months before the planned roll out date in your area, so you can have your approval ready and services in place as soon as possible.
 You can use our NDIS initial planning meeting checklist to help you prepare.

 The upcoming roll out dates are above.
-If you live in any of these areas, call us now on 1800 Ozcare (1800 692 273) to start your NDIS registration and find out if you’re eligible.
+If you live in any of these areas, call us now on 1800 Ozcare (1800 692 273) for assistance to start your NDIS registration and find out if you’re eligible.

 A number of free information sessions are being held across the state by disability organisations and service providers.
 Find a full list of the events on the NDIS website's Queensland events page and on the Queensland Government Department of Communities website's NDIS events calendar.

 The NDIA is the independent agency that is implementing the NDIS.
 They are a national agency that looks after NDIS for all of Australia.